nith2349/Blockchain-Learn/README.md

-This is not a Project
+This is not a Project.
-its just me Learning about Blockchain
+its just me Learning about Blockchain.
-Feel free to use the REPO
+Feel free to use the REPO.
-thank you
+thank you.